LoyolaChicagoCS/ssl/source/members/undergraduate-researchers-pages/emmanuelAmobi.rst

     * `Linkedin <https://www.linkedin.com/in/emmaamobi/>`_
     * `GitHub <https://github.com/emmaamobi>`_

 Emmanuel is currently a senior majoring in software engineering with a minor in Mathematics.
-He is currently conducting research for the metrics dashboard in a research group at Loyola known as SSL.
-He is also a member of DON’T PANIC club, at computer science club at a Loyola that hosts a lot of computer science events.
-He has worked with various students and professors at the Loyola Computer Science Tutoring Department, aiding students with CS related topics and giving them the needed assistance.
-In his free time he likes to workout, watch youtube videos on a variety of topics of interest, and likes to read research papers and books on nutrition and psychology
+He is currently researching the metrics dashboard in a research group at Loyola known as SSL.
+He is also a member of the DON’T PANIC club, at computer science club at Loyola that hosts a lot of computer science events.
+He has worked with various students and professors at the Loyola Computer Science Tutoring Department, aiding students with CS-related topics and giving them the needed assistance.
+In his free time, he likes to work out, watch youtube videos on a variety of topics of interest and likes to read research papers and books on nutrition and psychology.

 Research Areas
 --------------